Video2Act: A Dual-System Video Diffusion Policy with Robotic Spatio-Motional Modeling: Experiments

-To further analyze how our extracted spatio-motional features contribute to policy robustness and generalization, we visualize the action distribution of Video2Act.
-The experiment is conducted in the \textit{dual bottles pick hard} task, where the initial positions of the bottles are fixed to ensure controlled experimental conditions.
-For each model configuration, we collect 40 successful trajectories and record the end-effector poses of the right hand.

-We then compare the distributions along the X and Z action dimensions across three different model configurations: (a) SigLIP feature; (b) raw VDM feature; (c) +Sobel+FFT feature, combining both spatial and motion features.
+\textbf{Action Distribution Analysis.} To further analyze how the extracted spatio-motional features improve policy robustness and generalization, we visualize the action distribution learned by Video2Act.
+We conduct this study on the \textit{dual bottles pick hard} task, where the initial bottle positions are fixed to ensure controlled conditions.
+Following the task setup, the end-effector (EE) pose is projected along the world-frame y-axis, while the forward (x-axis) and upward (z-axis) directions remain unconstrained during grasping.
+For each configuration, we collect 40 successful trajectories and record the right-hand EE poses.
+We compare the action distributions along the X and Z dimensions for three model configurations: (a) SigLIP feature; (b) raw VDM feature; (c) +Sobel+FFT feature, combining both spatial and motion features.
+We further report the distribution of expert demonstrations as ground truth in (d).
 As shown in Figure~\ref{fig:action_distribution}, the base policy (a), which relies only on static image features, exhibits a \textbf{narrowly concentrated} action distribution.
 Interestingly, directly adding the unprocessed VDM features (b) also demonstrates a relatively concentrated distribution, failing to fully learn the diverse trajectories.
-In contrast, Video2Act (c), conditioned on the refined +Sobel+FFT features, learns a significantly \textbf{broader} distribution.
-The results demonstrate that our method successfully captures object structural information and inter-object motion relationships, enabling it to learn a more diverse range of manipulation trajectories from the demonstrations rather than overfitting to a narrow subset of the distribution.
+In contrast, conditioning on the refined +Sobel+FFT features (c) yields a markedly \textbf{broader} distribution that aligns most closely with the expert distribution in (d).
+The results demonstrate that our method captures object structural information and inter-object motion relationships, enabling it to learn a more diverse range of manipulation trajectories from demonstrations rather than overfitting to a narrow subset of the distribution.